OctopusDeploy/docs/src/pages/docs/infrastructure/workers/dynamic-worker-pools.md

 By default, every dynamic worker is destroyed after it has been idle for 60 minutes or allocated for over 72 hours.
 In addition Octopus cannot guarantee that the dynamic worker leased to run one step will be the same worker leased to other executing steps in a deployment or runbook run.

-For deployments and runbook runs that require additional software dependencies on a Dynamic worker, our recommendation is to leverage [execution containers for workers](/docs/projects/steps/execution-containers-for-workers).
+For deployments and runbook runs that require additional software dependencies on a dynamic worker, our recommendation is to leverage [execution containers for workers](/docs/projects/steps/execution-containers-for-workers).
 Octopus provides execution containers with a baseline of tools (`octopusdeploy/worker-tools`) pre-installed.
 These tools won't include every possible software combination you might need.
 If you require a specific set of software and tooling we recommend [building your own custom docker images for use with execution containers](/docs/projects/steps/execution-containers-for-workers/#custom-docker-images).

 :::div{.hint}
 **Octopus worker-tools are cached on Dynamic Workers**
-The `octopusdeploy/worker-tools` images provided for the execution containers feature cache the five latest Ubuntu and two latest Windows [Worker Tool](/docs/infrastructure/workers/worker-tools-versioning-and-caching) images on a Dynamic Worker when it's created.
-This makes them an excellent choice over installing additional software on a Dynamic Worker.
+The `octopusdeploy/worker-tools` images provided for the execution containers feature cache the five latest Ubuntu and two latest Windows [Worker Tools](/docs/infrastructure/workers/worker-tools-versioning-and-caching) images on a dynamic worker when it's created.
+This makes them an excellent choice over installing additional software on a dynamic worker.

 :::